Mini lift (S-Lift)

 Men undergoing an S-Lift can expect facial hair growth to be pulled closer to the front of the ear.

-Numbness of the ears and cheeks is expected in the first few weeks, after which this will resolve itself.
+Numbness of the ears and cheeks is expected in the first few weeks, after which this will resolve itself in most cases.

 The two sides of the face may appear slightly asymmetrical shortly after surgery as one side is completed before the other is started.
 One side may also experience more swelling due to the way people sleep and has no impact on the final result.